restinthemiddle/restinthemiddle/README.md

 ## Usage

-Typically you place the logging proxy between an application and an API.
+Typically, you place the logging proxy between an application and an API.
 This is the use case Restinthemiddle was developed for.

 ```text
 +-----------------+         +-----------------+         +-----------------+